Hedmark

 Hedmark was traditionally divided into: Hedemarken (east of the lake Mjøsa), Østerdalen ("East Valley" north of the town Elverum), and Solør / Glåmdalen (south of Elverum) and Odal in the very south.
 Hedmark and Oppland were the only Norwegian counties with no coastline.
 Hedmark also hosted some events of the 1994 Winter Olympic Games.

-Hamar, Kongsvinger, Elverum and Tynset were cities in the county.
+Hamar, Kongsvinger, and Elverum were cities in the county.
 Hedmark was one of the less urbanized areas in Norway; about half of the inhabitants lived on rural land.
 The population was mainly concentrated in the rich agricultural district adjoining Mjøsa to the southeast.
 The county's extensive forests supplied much of Norway's timber; at one time, logs were floated down Glomma to the coast but are now transported by truck and train.

-The Hedmark municipality of Engerdal had the distinction of marking the current southernmost border in Norway of Sápmi, the traditional region of the Sami people.
+Engerdal Municipality in Hedmark had the distinction of marking the current southernmost border in Norway of Sápmi, the traditional region of the Sami people.

 The county was divided into three traditional districts.
-Those were Hedmarken, Østerdalen and Solør (with Odalen and Vinger).
+Those were Hedmarken, Østerdalen, and Solør (with Odalen and Vinger).

 Hedmark was originally a part of the large Akershus amt, but in 1757 Oplandenes amt was separated from it.
 Some years later, in 1781, this was divided into Kristians amt (now Oppland) and Hedemarkens amt.
 Until 1919, the county was called Hedemarkens amt.